November 11 - 20, 2019

 Sumba is just an-hour flight away from Bali’s International airport.
 Two-hours drive later, you’ll be arriving at the retreat.

-Recommended departure flight from Tambolaka to Bali – NAM Air 14.10PM – 15PM (you’ll have time to surf in the morning)
+Recommended departure flight from Tambolaka to Bali – NAM Air 14.10PM – 15PM (there’ll be time for a last morning before the flight)

 Have questions?
 Ask us we are happy to help!